This post may contain affiliate links.

 So what are you writing?
 Is it like the photo above, or more like this one?

-For most people, it’s the one above.
+For many people, it’s the one above.
 When you learn to step in closer, you’ll immediately set yourself apart.

 Tell me how a small detail has improved something you’ve written!